 - Food Processor – This is the one I use for all my recipes!
 It’s powerful and has lasted for years.

 Low Carb Keto Apple Crisp Recipe

-This low carb keto apple crisp recipe has a secret ingredient to make it only 6g net carbs per serving – all with the same warm flavors and crunchy topping.
+This low carb keto apple crisp has a secret ingredient to make it only 6g net carbs, with the same sweet, warm flavor and crunchy topping.

 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.